sompaak/LIRI-BOT/README.md

 #### Cloudwatch
 This execution point handles the following actions:

-Cloudtrail:
+CloudTrail:
 - Creates a cloudwatch log group for cloudtrail logs
-- assigns roles and policies for cloudtrail logs
+- Assigns roles and policies for cloudtrail logs
-- enable CloudTrail to capture all compatible management events in a region and to write to a cloudwatch log group.
+- Enable CloudTrail to capture all compatible management events in a region and to write to a cloudwatch log group.

+VPC-flow-logs:
+- Creates a cloudwatch log group for vpc flow logs
+- Move flowlogs to the cloudwatch log group
+- Assigns roles and permissions

+Cloudwatch:
+- Creates permision for lambda function to be executed from cloudwatch
+- Creates subscription fileters for both log group to be streamed to the lambda function.

 In order to execute the cloudwatch execution point you must have the following IAM permissions: